North Queensland Cowboys: Brisbane Broncos

 North Queensland's main rivals are the Brisbane Broncos.
 From 1999 to 2006, the two clubs were the only Queensland-based sides in the NRL.
 A one-side rivalry for nearly 10 years, the Brisbane side had not lost to North Queensland in 16 encounters.
 In 2004, the teams met in the finals for the first time, with North Queensland defeating Brisbane 10–0, to record their first win in the derby.

 In the final round of the 2020 NRL season, North Queensland condemned Brisbane to their first ever Wooden Spoon.
 Brisbane needed to win the match to overtake Canterbury-Bankstown but lost the match.
 As of 2020, the sides have met five more times in the finals, including the 2015 NRL Grand Final, the first all-Queensland Grand Final, which North Queensland won 17–16 in extra time.
 The rivalry between the two clubs is considered one of the best in modern rugby league.

 Cronulla-Sutherland Sharks

-The club had a minor competitive rivalry with the Cronulla-Sutherland Sharks The games with Cronulla grew from finals football, with the two clubs meeting five times in the finals since 2013.
+The club has a somewhat unconventional rivalry with the Cronulla-Sutherland Sharks due to them meeting frequently in finals series.
+The two clubs have met seven times in the finals since 2013, with Cronulla leading the ledger 4-3.
+These finals matches have often been noteworthy, with Cronulla winning a 2013 final against the Cowboys courtesy of a 7th tackle try.
+The Cowboys would smash the Sharks 39-0 in 2015 on their way to their first premiership, before Cronulla did the same in 2016, 32-20.
+Just as the Sharks ended the Cowboys premiership defense, North Queensland would end Cronulla's own in the 2017 finals, winning 15-14 in extra time.
+The teams finished 2nd and 3rd in 2022, facing off in a qualifying final won by former Cronulla player Valentine Holmes who kicked a field goal after 93 minutes.
 Since 2023, the player of the match in games between the two clubs has been awarded the Paul Green Medal, in honour of Paul Green, a former player for both clubs and coach for the Cowboys who died in 2022.